Team: Charlotte Philippe, Dongheng Wu Time: 5 weeks Context: Student project at Umeå Institute of Design In collaboration with Konftel

-We decided to translate back-chaneling sounds, such as “hmmmm” “aha!” “ooohh” “eeehh??”, into abstract visuals that change depending on the number (height of wave) and type of reactions (colors) happening during the meeting.
+*aha is a concept of a smart speaker and interface that supports and visualizes engagement in online meetings while respecting user privacy.
+Subtle voice reactions are translated into visualizations.
+Back-channeling sounds, such as “hmmmm” “aha!” “ooohh” “eeehh??” are translated into abstract visuals that change depending on the number (height of wave) and type of reactions (colors) happening during the meeting.
 This concept allows people to show engagement and presence without the need for the video to be on.

 Enhancing behaviors It was important for us to create a concept that would enhance people’s existing collaboration practices rather than force them to completely change the way they communicate.

 Collective approach We decided to focus on showing collective rather than individual engagement.
 By doing so, we enable people to show engagement without being put on the spot.

 Respect of people’s privacy Interviewees pointed out that privacy is one of their major concerns.
 Having to have their video on makes them feel that their privacy is being invaded.
 We designed a solution that protects people's privacy while enabling them to show presence without using video.

 Customisation By utilising AI to identify subtle sound responses, our design solution is able to translate them into visual representations and filter out unwanted background noise.
 Furthermore, it allows for different cultural expressions of the same response type.

 We conducted 10 interviews with people with different professions from all over the world, such as USA, China, Japan, Mexico, Switzerland, Germany.
 Within our interviewees were, among others, a product manager, a private equity associate, project planners and a doctor.